xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

 ```

 Again, note how  incredibly  simple these two routines are.
 We've
-encapsulated  all the type logic into Load  and  Store,  and  the
+encapsulated  all the type logic into `Load`  and  `Store`,  and  the
 trick of  passing  the  type  around  makes  the rest of the work
 extremely easy.
 Of  course,  all  of  this is for our special,
-trivial case of Expression.
+trivial case of `Expression`.
 Naturally, for the  general  case it
 will have to get more complex.
 But  you're  looking  now  at the
-FINAL version of procedure Assignment!
+_final_ version of procedure `Assignment`!

 All this seems like a very  simple  and clean solution, and it is
 indeed.
 Compile this program and run the  same  test  cases  as
 before.
 You will see that all  types  of  data  are  converted
 properly, and there are few if any wasted instructions.
 Only the
 byte-to-long conversion uses two instructions where one would do,
-and we could easily modify Convert to handle this case, too.
+and we could easily modify `Convert` to handle this case, too.

 Although we haven't considered unsigned variables in this case, I
-think you can see  that  we could easily fix up procedure Convert
+think you can see  that  we could easily fix up procedure `Convert`
 to deal with these types as well.
 This is  "left  as an exercise
 for the student."